Sana Bagersh: Early professional background

+Current professional background

 Sana Bagersh is active in community outreach and is a strong champion of corporate social responsibility.
 She founded Tamakkan, an entrepreneurship and leadership organization in July 2009, to offer guidance to SMEs through monthly entrepreneurship seminars.
 Tamakkan partnered at different times with AmCham Abu Dhabi, Mubadala GE, Aldar, INSEAD, Franklin Covey Middle East, Wollongong University, Boston University Brussels and others.
 Speakers have included Stephen M.R.
-Covey, President and CEO of Covey Leadership Centre, Mark Thompson CEO and Co-Founder of Virgin Unite Mentors.
+Covey, president and CEO of Covey Leadership Centre, Mark Thompson CEO and co-founder of Virgin Unite Mentors.
 Tamakkan has received the support and patronage of the Fatima Bint Hazza Foundation, an entity that supports cultural and artistic initiatives in the UAE.

 Bagersh has taught as adjunct professor at Zayed University.
 She also served on the university industry advisory committees at the Higher Colleges of Technology Women's College, the Abu Dhabi Vocational Institute and Zayed University.
 BrandMoxie received the Tamayyuz Award in 2009 for its support of Emirati training and internship programmes.

 Bagersh established Tempo magazine in 2009 to bridge the gap between the different ethnic communities in the UAE, and to promote innovation, creativity and positive values.
 Bagersh founded The Dream Players in 2002 to support performing arts.

 Bagersh chaired the Women in Business Committee of the American Chamber of Commerce (AmCham) in Abu Dhabi for two years, until July 2015.
 She helped found and deploy "Women Achieve", an initiative that mandates signing companies empower women staff and nurture them into leadership positions.
 Women Achieve was signed and adopted by multinationals such as Boeing, Lockheed Martin, Louis Berger, Raytheon, Accenture, Parsons and others.
-Bagersh is currently Board Member at AmCham Abu Dhabi, and is Chair of its Arts and Culture Committee.
+Bagersh is currently board member at AmCham Abu Dhabi, and is chair of its Arts and Culture Committee.

 Bagersh worked at the Higher Colleges of Technology as their Director of Communication until February 2016.
 She was replaced by Abdulla Al Hosani who heads the Communication Department at Higher Colleges of Technology now.

-In April 2015, BrandMoxie launched The Smovies - a short film competition platform, with the strategic partnership of VOX Cinemas UAE.
+In April 2015, BrandMoxie launched The Smovies – a short film competition platform, with the strategic partnership of VOX Cinemas UAE.